Getting to know your home

 The story for both usually goes like this; “I have driven through or around Kansas and there just doesn’t seem to be much to see.
 A few hills, lots of farms, and flat land.
 I think that’s about it.”

-I am going to use this page to list resources in which I have come across that may help shed light on the nature of Kansas.
+I am going to use this page to list resources that I have come across that may help shed light on the nature of Kansas.
+From nature preserves, and scenic drives, to interesting touristy things.
 This list will continue to grow and or be modified as new resources are discovered.
 There is one thing about Kansans, we are a busy bunch and like the weather in these parts, things can change quickly.
+Hope you get a chance to check a few out.

 Tallgrass Prairie National Preserve – Tallgrass Prairie National Preserve is a United States National Preserve located in the Flint Hills region of Kansas, north of Strong City.
 The preserve protects a nationally significant example of the once vast tallgrass prairie ecosystem.